natashan290/Natasha_N/index.md

 Hi There.
 Pleased to meet you!
 I am a highly driven individual that can never get enough from learning new things daily.
 I have accomplished a National Diploma in Information Technology.
-Even though i do not carry out many experiences in the Technology world, i am egar and hungry for new knowledge, experiences and skills.
+Even though i do not carry out many experiences in the Technology world,however, i am egar and hungry for new knowledge, experiences and skills.
 I desire to find a position that will enable me to further myself professionally and prove to be a valuable asset in any endeavor.

-▼ Experience
+Experience
 01 July 2019–Current
 Services Administrator• Administrator/Projects • BCX
 •	Claim processing – on SAP capturing of standbys, overtime and leave for technicians